 The family mediation voucher scheme is a time-limited scheme, designed to support parties who may be able to resolve their family law disputes outside of court.
 The Government has set up the scheme in response to Covid-19 to support recovery in the family court and to encourage more people to consider mediation as a means of resolving their disputes, where appropriate.

 Family Law Group is proud to provide this scheme, and at your MIAM, the mediator will discuss the voucher scheme with you if your case might be eligible.
 You will be offered a ‘voucher’ contribution, subject to suitability, case type, and availability of the vouchers.

 Find out more here

 We can now provide private Mediation Information Meetings (MIAMS) and mediation for children matters on Saturdays from 9.30am – 12.30pm.
 Please call 0800 1777121 in advance to check availability and book an appointment.

-To make a referral for mediation, please download our form here.
+To make a referral for mediation, please fill out this form.

 I would like to take this opportunity to give a sincere thank you to your firm.
 We found you extremely professional, thorough, understanding and sensitive to both of us through this dreadful ordeal.
 We will definitely be recommending you to others in the future.
 Many thanks again for all your kind and honest words.

 – S Bate